Privacy Hub

 In relation to the processing of biometric data, we will, via our clients, provide a clear written consent statement explaining the processing activities associated with this data.

-5. WHO DOES EQUIFAX SHARE PERSONAL DATA WITH?
+5. WHO DO WE SHARE YOUR PERSONAL DATA WITH AND WHY?

-As a credit reference and fraud prevention agency, our services require that your personal data be shared with certain third parties (for example our clients), who may request information about you in order to assess your suitability for a loan or other products.
+As a CRA and FPA, we are required to share your personal data with certain third parties (for example, our clients), who may request information about you to assess your suitability for a loan or other products.

-In many cases, where an organisation uses Equifax services, there will be information accessible, for example from a website or at point of application or service, to explain that the organisation may check your data with a credit reference or fraud prevention agency (for example to undertake identity verification and fraud checking).
-In some cases, some organisations have the ability to compel CRAs, by law, to disclose certain data for certain purposes.
+Where an organisation uses Equifax services, there will usually be information available via a website or at point of application or service to explain that the organisation may check your data with a CRA or FPA (for example to undertake identity verification and fraud checking).
+Some organisations have the ability to compel CRAs, by law, to disclose certain data for certain purposes.

-Where we do share your personal data, we operate comprehensive access control processes.
+Where we do share your personal data, we have measures in place to ensure access is strictly limited to the intended recipient(s).
 For example, before we share data with any other organisation, we check that organisation’s identity, location and, where applicable, confirm any necessary legal registrations.

-The below sets out the different types of recipient we share your personal data with.
+The below sets out the different types of recipients we share your personal data with.

 Members of the Equifax credit data sharing arrangement

-Each organisation that shares financial data with Equifax is also entitled to receive similar kinds of financial data contributed by other organisations.
+Each organisation that shares Financial Accounts and Repayment Data with Equifax is also entitled to receive similar financial data shared by other organisations.
 These organisations are typically banks, building societies, and other lenders, as well as other credit providers like utilities companies and mobile phone providers.

 Fraud Prevention Agencies (FPAs)